ART: Adaptive Resampling-based Training for Imbalanced Classification: Proposed Adaptive Resampling-based Training (ART) module

 \subsection{Overview}

-The main aim of ART is to enhance model performance in classification tasks by explicitly addressing variations in predictive performance across classes.
-ART accomplishes this by utilizing an adaptive sampling mechanism informed directly by the current performance of the classifier, rather than relying solely on fixed empirical class frequencies.
-In contrast to conventional static resampling methods, ART periodically revises the sampling distribution by assessing and quantifying the classification difficulty of individual classes based on validation metrics.
-The algorithm for training and resampling under ART is explained in Algorithm ~\ref{alg:art}.
+The aim of ART is to improve model performance on classification tasks by addressing variations in predictive performance across classes.
+ART accomplishes this by using an adaptive sampling mechanism informed by the classifier's current performance, rather than relying solely on fixed empirical class frequencies.
+In contrast to conventional static resampling methods, ART periodically revises the sampling distribution by assessing and quantifying the classification difficulty of each class.

+The algorithm for training and resampling under ART is explained in Algorithm \ref{alg:art}.
 Classes identified as challenging, indicated by lower predictive performance, receive increased sampling priority.
 Consequently, ART systematically reallocates training resources towards improving performance on classes exhibiting greater classification complexity.

 This dynamic refinement of the sampling distribution occurs iteratively at configurable intervals during the training process.
 The two hyperparameters that control the behavior of this adaptive procedure are: